cenixeriadev/UrlShortner/README.md

   Contains the business logic:
   - Generates short codes using Base62 encoding of sequences from ZooKeeper.
   - Interacts with Redis to cache lookups and statistics.
-  - Persists data into PostgreSQL via repositories.
+  - Persists data into PostgresSQL via repositories.

 - **Repository Layer:**
   Uses Spring Data JPA for CRUD operations on URL mappings and statistics.